ubaral/Neural-Net/README.md

 # Neural-Net
-suuper simple neural net implementation for cs 189....
+suuper simple neural net implementation for cs 189 (current test accuracy 0.96340; training accuracy 0.97345)....
 Will work on making better

 ### Things to improve/add:
   - More generalized backpropagation implementation.
 Right now just coded up as the closed form gradient with chain rule and only for cross entropy and mean squared losses.